-Pete, back in the day you decided to quit with Wildlife and join band Samson.
+Pete, back in the day, you decided to quit Wildlife and join the band, Samson.

 Was it a big shock for Wildlife when Pete decided to quit with the band?

-STEVE: Well I think it was all… there were a lot of changes going on.
-Pete sort of got the Samson thing and they got the Simon Kirk connections with Swansong and so it was the record company’s problem people were different people at that time and you just took a break and he went and joined Samson.
+STEVE: Well, I think it was all… there were a lot of changes going on.
+Pete sort of got the Samson thing, and they got the Simon Kirk connections with Swansong, so it was the record company’s problem people were different people at that time, and you just took a break, and he went and joined Samson.

-PETE: The Samson time, that was good time, I mean Paul was fantastic.
+PETE: The Samson time, that was a good time; I mean, Paul was fantastic.
 He’s probably the funniest person.
-I did two tours with them, then Merv briefly joined Samson and then we both left Samson and formed FM.
-But that Samson time was good, it was good fun.
-We had some good tours, we did Whitesnake, we did Gary Moore, Journey, we did Accept tours with Samson.
-We travelled around in an old Ford Cortina called Roger.
+I did two tours with them, then Merv briefly joined Samson, and then we left Samson and formed FM.
+But that Samson time was good; it was good fun.
+We had some good tours.
+We did Whitesnake, and we did Gary Moore, Journey, we did Accept tours with Samson.
+We traveled around in an old Ford Cortina called Roger.
 It was great, really good times and I’d say that Paul was a hilarious guy, you know.

-Did you stay in touch with Paul after you left from the band?
+Did you stay in touch with Paul after you left the band?

-PETE: Yeah, and then he well, then he became ill, and well then ultimately he died and also Chris, the bass player, he’s also dead.
+PETE: Yeah, and then he became ill, and well then ultimately he died and also Chris, the bass player, he’s also dead.
 And the one person you thought would be dead, Nicky Moore, because of his big size, but he’s still going strong.

 I actually saw him at Swedenrock a couple of years ago.
 He was there announcing bands on stage with his …